roberiacono/riaco-was-this-helpful/README.txt

-=== RIACO Was This Helpful ===
+=== Was This Helpful ===
 Contributors: prototipo88
-Tags: feedback, user interaction, comments
+Tags: was this helpful, feedback, user feedback, helpful button, thumbs up, user interaction, engagement, content rating, riaco
-Tested up to: 6.7
+Tested up to: 6.8
-Stable tag: 2.0.1
+Stable tag: 2.0.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds a "Was this helpful?" box at the end of posts with thumb-up/thumb-down buttons for feedback.
+A lightweight plugin that adds a **"Was this helpful?" thumbs up/down feedback box** to your posts and pages — improve content quality through direct user feedback.

 == Description ==

-This plugin adds a simple "Was this helpful?" feedback box at the end of your posts/pages, allowing users to provide feedback on whether they found a post or page helpful.
-It includes the following features:
+**Was This Helpful** is a simple, effective plugin that adds a "Was this helpful?" box at the bottom of your content.
+Let your readers give quick feedback with a thumbs up or thumbs down — no comments or forms needed.

+Designed for speed and simplicity, it helps you identify your most engaging posts and optimize underperforming ones.
+Ideal for blogs, documentation, knowledge bases, and business websites.

+### Core Features

-- Display a "Was This Helpful" box on posts and pages.
+- Adds a "Was this helpful?" thumbs up/down box after posts and pages.
-- Select which post types (posts and pages) the feedback box should appear on.
+- Supports pages, posts, or both.
-- Option to disable the feedback box on specific posts or pages.
+- Optionally disable the box on specific posts or pages.
-- Sort posts and pages by percentage of positive feedback
+- See percentage of positive feedback directly in the admin post list.

-**PRO Version Features:**

-- Display the "Was This Helpful" box on custom post types.
-- Additional settings for advanced customization.
+- Clean, minimal UI that adapts to your theme.
+- Lightweight with optional CSS/JS loading.
+- Includes shortcode to manually place the box.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/ri-was-this-helpful` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
-3. Use the Settings->Was This Helpful screen to configure the plugin.
+3. Go to **Settings → Was This Helpful** to configure display options and visibility rules.

 == Frequently Asked Questions ==

 = Can I choose where the feedback box appears? =
-Yes, you can choose to display the feedback box on the bottom of posts and pages.
-In the PRO version, you can choose to display the feedback box on the bottom of custom post types.
+Yes.
+By default, the box appears after your content on posts and pages.
+You can also use the `[was_this_helpful]` shortcode to place it manually.

-= Can I disable the feedback box on specific posts? = Yes, you can disable the feedback box on individual posts or pages using the settings in the post editor.
+= Can I disable the feedback box on specific posts? = Absolutely.
+Just uncheck the display option in the editor sidebar on that post or page.

-= How do I view the feedback? =
+= How do I see the feedback results? =
-You can view the percentage of positive feedback in the admin posts/pages list.
-A new column "Was This Helpful" will show the percentage of positive feedback and the total number of feedback entries.
+Each post and page in your WordPress admin will show a "Was This Helpful" column, with the number and percentage of positive votes.

 = Can I disable the loading of styles or scripts? = Yes, you can disable the loading of styles or scripts from the plugin settings page.

-= How do I enable feedback on custom post types? = With the PRO version installed, the custom post types will automatically be available in the settings page.
-Simply select the desired custom post types to enable feedback.
+= How do I enable feedback on custom post types? = With the PRO version, custom post types appear in your settings page.
+Just check the ones you want feedback on.

 == Screenshots ==

-1. Settings page
+1. Settings panel in the WordPress admin.
-2. Feedback Box content and styles
+2. Frontend "Was This Helpful?" box with thumbs up/down.
 3. Extra settings for assets loading and data deletion
-4. Shortcode
+4. Manual placement using shortcode.
 5. Quick stats with color scheme
 6. Block without editor option
 7. Frontend
 8. Frontend live

 == Changelog ==

+= 2.0.2 =
+* Update: improve security

 = 2.0.1 =
 * Update: improve security